-&lt;sup>4I was very excited to see the Lakens (2022a) commentary and others (Tenan & Caldwell, 2022), and even more excited to see we all largely agree.
-Interestingly, however, I only became aware of these commentaries after writing my own because I did not see the editorial until it was re-published in Physical Therapy (2022) in June, 2022, whereas my more astute colleagues responded to the original publication in the Journal of Physiotherapy (Elkins et al., 2022), in January 2022.
+&lt;sup>D I was very excited to see the Lakens commentary and others, and even more excited to see we all largely agree.
+Interestingly, however, I only became aware of these commentaries after writing my own because I did not see the editorial until it was re-published in Physical Therapy in June, 2022, whereas my more astute colleagues responded to the original publication in the Journal of Physiotherapy, in January 2022.
 The editorial has been re-published in four different journals to date.
 While I can appreciate trying to spread one's message, this creates confusion.

-null value to be anything we want (i.e., $H_0: \Delta \le 0.4$ m/s for improvement in gait speed, $H_0: \Delta \le 30\%$ change on a pain scale, or $H_0: \Delta \le 1$ in the hypothetical example in Figure 1).
+functionally zero.
+So, simply because a point estimate of precisely 0 is unlikely to be true does not mean that it is unhelpful to ask.
+It should be a very low bar to show that your clinical treatment has a non-zero effect!
+Further, the Editorial is specifically critiquing this "nil" hypothesis (i.e., $H_0 = 0$ ), when we could hypothesize any value, or avoid the point-null entirely with a one-sided test (i.e., $H_0 \le 0$ ).
+So, if assuming $H_0 = 0$ is not desirable, we can set that null value to be anything we want (i.e., $H_0$ : $\Delta \le 0.4$ m/s for improvement in gait speed, $H_0$ : $\Delta \le 30\%$ change on a pain scale, or $H_0$ : $\Delta \le 1$ in the hypothetical example in Figure 1).

 5. "Researchers need information about the size of effects." - This is a true statement, but it is not a problem with p-values nor null hypothesis significance tests.
 To my knowledge, no statistician has ever recommended that applied researchers ignore measures of effect size (either raw or standardized).
 Estimates of effect size are integral to any results section.
-I would even take this one step further and encourage authors to share their data whenever possible (Borg, Bon, et al., 2020), enabling other researchers to calculate their own effect sizes as there can be limitations with and confusion about standardized effects sizes, and there is no one-size-fits-all solution to effect sizes (Caldwell & Vigotsky, 2020; Levine & Hullett, 2002; McGrath & Meyer, 2006).
+I would even take this one step further and encourage authors to share their data whenever possible, enabling other researchers to calculate their own effect sizes as there can be limitations with and confusion about standardized effects sizes, and there is no one-size-fits-all solution to effect sizes22-24.

-The Editorial's "alternative" is a hypothesis test - the Minimal Effects Test
+The Editorial's "Alternative" is a Hypothesis Test - The Minimal Effects Test

 After detailing the potential problems with the NHST, the Editorial proposes an alternative solution in which they encourage authors to compare their 95% confidence interval to some minimum clinically meaningful value (which I will write as $\delta$ ).
 Estimation is a good practice and I would encourage researchers to report 95% confidence intervals and interpret their upper and lower limits in context, when appropriate.
 However, what the Editorial is suggesting is effectively an MET where $H_0: \Delta \leq \delta$ .
 That is, if the test is to see if the 95% confidence interval does not contain $\delta$ , then that is mathematically equivalent to an MET assuming $H_0: \Delta \leq \delta$ and finding p < 0.025.
-Note p < 0.025, not p < 0.05, because most METs are one-sided hypothesis tests whereas confidence intervals are two sided (see Figure 1 and Footnote 1).
+Note p<0.025, not p<0.05, because most METs are one-sided hypothesis tests whereas confidence intervals are two sided (see Figure 1 and Footnote A).
 After heavily critiquing hypothesis testing as a method of inference, the Editorial ends up effectively proposing a hypothesis test.
 This is clearly an illogical proposition.